Psychiatric & Mental Health Technician

 The accreditation process differs from one agency to another but generally requires the school to undergo a thorough self-study of facilities, faculty, and curricula and compile a report on the findings.
 Upon completion of this report, representatives from the accrediting agencies will perform a site visit and decide whether or not to offer preliminary accreditation.
 For specific criteria, visit the website of the accrediting agency in question.

 Psychiatric technicians are one of many fast-growing healthcare and allied health careers.
-According to the Bureau for Labor Statistics (BLS), the growth rate for all healthcare occupations is expected to grow by 16 percent in the coming decade.
-By comparison, psychiatric technicians and aides are expected to grow by 11 percent between 2020 and 2030 (BLS 2021).
-These figures represent faster than average occupational growth than the national average (8 percent).
+According to the Bureau for Labor Statistics (BLS), the growth rate for all healthcare occupations is expected to grow much faster than the average in the coming decade.
+By comparison, psychiatric technicians and aides are expected to grow 9 percent between 2022 and 2032 (BLS 2024).
+These figures represent faster than average occupational growth than the national average (3 percent).

 However, it should be noted that these projections may increase as more Americans gain access to healthcare that covers mental health treatment.
 The aging population will continue to need care for cognitive disorders that affect older adults, such as Alzheimer’s disease and dementia.